isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 - Your application has access to segregated read and write handles for database access.
   **Make sure you are using the proper handle.**
 - **Replication speed is mostly a function of workload.** DBAs can keep replication running, but they cannot really make a server replicate faster.
 - **Use replication-aware bulk functions.** Your database access library has functions to prevent overloading a replication hierarchy.
-Use them, and when they don't work - **don’t get creative, get help**."
+Use them, and when they don't work - "**don’t get creative, get help**."
     - DBAs can indeed speed up replication by changing the server configuration to a mode where disk writes are not properly persisted.
 By writing to disk less the server can replicate faster, at the cost of losing data should there be a fail-over situation while this configuration is active.
 This is known as "YOLO"-Mode.
 - Our MySQL topology is managed by a program called [Orchestrator](https://www.percona.com/blog/2016/03/08/orchestrator-mysql-replication-topology-manager/).
   Orchestrator takes care of Primaries and Intermediate Servers failing, rearranging the surviving members into a valid replication tree.